Using Prompt Studio

 Prompt templates are currently only available for v1 pipelines.
 Support for v2 pipelines is coming soon.

-Choose a prompt from a library and test it in Prompt Studio.
+Choose a prompt from a library and test it in Prompt Explorer.
 The prompt you choose shows in Prompt Editor where you can further modify it if needed.

 In Prompt Editor, click Templates.
 The Custom tab lists the prompts you saved, and the deepset tab lists prompts curated and tested by deepset.